April Nightlife: Top Picks

 Yellow Arch Peace In The Park Fundraver 2019 Yellow Arch Studios

-YAS’s huge three room parties featuring a vast line up of local DJs are becoming a regular occurrence, and their reputation as being one hell of a party seems to be gathering more and more steam.
+YAS’s huge three room events featuring vast line ups of local DJs are becoming a regular occurrence, and their reputation as being one hell of a party seems to be gathering more and more steam.
 After raising over £3000 for Peace in the Park last year, the Fundraver returns to bring Sheffield inna’ unity.
 This is sound-system culture at its most fun.

 Rave & Raise: The Fundraver The Harley